lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 >
 >Contact the Brand Portal administrator if you do not have permissions to access or download the renditions.

-If the user has access to renditions, one is provided with the enhanced **[!UICONTROL Download]** dialog with the following capabilities:
+If the user has access to renditions, the user is provided with the enhanced **[!UICONTROL Download]** dialog with the following capabilities:
 * View all the available renditions of any asset in the download list.
 * Exclude renditions of the assets which are not required for download.
 * Apply the same set of renditions to all the similar asset types in one click.